Criminology Applied Diploma

 Qualification: Applied Diploma in Criminology WJEC Level 3

 During Year 1 you will study for the Certificate, for Year 2 you will progress to the Diploma

 Exam Board: WJEC; Specification

-Course Entry Requirements: General college entry requirements.
+Course Entry Requirements: No specific course entry requirements.

 Please make sure that you have understood the overall entry requirements to study at BHASVIC.
 These are available here and outline the GCSE grades you need to take up one of the Study Programmes at the college.